whole-tale/deploy-dev/README.md

 0e8124024f03        wholetale/gwvolman:latest                                "python3 -m girder_w…"   15 hours ago        Up 15 hours                             celery_worker
 ```

-Note: If you're running in a VM, you'll need to setup  forwarding for port 443 (requires `sudo`):
+Note: If you're running on a VM, you'll need to setup  forwarding for port 443 (requires `sudo`):
 ```
-$ sudo ssh -L 443:localhost:443 user@VM
+$ sudo ssh -L 443:localhost:443 user@IP
 ```

 You should now be able to open a browser to https://dashboard.local.wholetale.org to access your running instance of Whole Tale.

 Modifications
 ---------
-Anytime you modify `docker-stack.yml`, you will need to run `make dev` to see those changes reflected in Docker.
+Anytime you modify `docker-stack.yml`, you will need to run `make dev` or use `docker stack` commands directly to see those changes reflected in Docker.

 ### Development Modifications
 If you plan to modify and rebuild the dashboard code, you can follow these steps: